Skip to content

 Raises:

-TypeError: If ``tof`` is not a NumPy array or coefficients are not real numbers.
+TypeError: If ``tof`` is not a NumPy array or coefficients are

 """